 Here's the thing, despite what many people say or feel, suicide is VERY much NOT selfish.
 People don't do it because they want to give up on life.
 They do it because they feel they are a burden to their family and friends.
 Having our mental illnesses is straining to family, relationships, friendships, careers, etc. So when someone does end their life, it's not because they just want to end it, it's because they want to give their family relief from having us as a burden.

 Now, before you say “They aren't a burden” think really hard about that.
-If you know that your spouse has BiPolar, Anxiety, OCD, ODD, Schizophrenia, or any other of the hundreds of mental illnesses out there, you know that you have to be their strength when they are having episodes.
+If you know that your spouse has BiPolar, Anxiety, OCD, ODD, Schizophrenia, or any other of the hundreds of mental health issues out there, you know that you have to be their strength when they are having episodes.
 Your strength is what helps us, and we know you're our strength.
 We KNOW that your strength is what gives us strength, but we also know that your strength that gives us strength is also making you tired.

 We don't want you to be tired… We don't want you to stress over us.